AdaCore/spark2014/docs/lrm/source/packages.rst

      [Note that these checks are only performed statically, and this does not create an obligation to extend the run-time checks performed in relation to type invariants.]

-.. todo:: The support for type invariants needs to be considered further and will
-          be completed for Milestone 3 version of this document.

 Deferred Constants
 ------------------